 However, what is known for a fact is that Sir Winston Churchill used pens from Montblanc.

-Recently, the Italian producer of luxury pens Montegrappa has launched a collection dedicated to Ernst Hemingway.
+The Italian producer of luxury pens Montegrappa has launched a collection dedicated to Ernst Hemingway.

 During World War 1, Hemingway was stationed near the factory in Bassano del Grappa where the Montegrappa pens were manufactured.
 This made Hemingway use several models of Montegrappa’s pens during his lifetime.